18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 These snails have long shells that come to a point and they can be found in a variety of different colors.
 Malaysian trumpet snails feed on several different types of algae, but they don’t feed on plants, so they’re a safe addition to your planted tank.

-Malaysian trumpet snails need at least 10 gallons for tank size and prefer a pH between 7.0 and 7.5.
+These guys need at least a 10 gallon tank and prefer a pH between 7.0 and 7.5.
 They are very easy to care for and do well in community tanks with peaceful species, though be careful because they reproduce quickly.

-This species of snail also tends to plow through the substrate in search of food, so be careful about keeping them with rooted plants.
+This species of snail also tends to plow through the substrate in search of food, so softer substrates are preferable.

 Golden rabbit snail feeding on the bottom of a freshwater aquarium